Application and Selection Process | Program Responsibilities| Program Benefits

 Q: Is there project time scheduled?

 A: Each resident is given office time to work on their projects.
 The time allocation is flexible and appropriate for each project.
 It is up to the discretion of each preceptor as to when a resident has project time during each rotation.
-In addition, 2 weeks of time is available for project work throughout the year.
+In addition, there are a few weeks of time available for project work throughout the year.

 Q: What types of presentations are required?